 In that vein, one commonality among expert performers (compared to non-expert performers) is that they engage in deliberate practice for longer periods than non-expert performers.
 And over years, this adds up enormously.
 That is, consider someone engaging in 3 hours of practice per day vs. 1 hour of practice per day and this is done 4 days per week (208 day/year) and how that adds up over years of practice.

-Assuming it takes 10,000 hours of practice to achieve expertise, it’s fairly clear that (within some limits), the person who puts in more hours will get there faster.
+Assuming it takes 10,000 hours of practice to achieve expertise (and this is highly up to debate), it’s fairly clear that (within some limits), the person who puts in more hours will get there faster.
 In fact, the person doing less may never get there in any realistic time frame (i.e. at 200 hours/year, it would take 50 years to accumulate 10,000 hours).

 I am simplifying things a little bit, clearly in many domains (and sport is one of them), there is a limit to how much practice can be done per day (within the limits of mental and physical fatigue).
-But, within that limitation, clearly the person who puts in more hours of practice will achieve mastery more quickly (and certainly, examining the habits of expert performers, they do put in more hours of practice than lesser performers).
+But, within that limitation, clearly the person who puts in more hours of practice will achieve mastery more quickly at least to a first approximation.
+And absolutely when you examine the habits of expert performers, they put in more hours of practice than lesser performers.

-But this raises a question that I’m going to use to finish up Part 1 and lead into Part 2.
+But this raises an important question.
 Clearly just going through the motions for 10 years (or 10,000 hours) isn’t sufficient.
-You can prove this to yourself by walking into any commercial gym in the world; you can find folks who have spent 10 years lifting weights who still suck at it.
-And I don’t mean in terms of weight on the bar but guys who, despite having ‘lifted for 10 years’ still can’t bench or squat with anything approximating proper form.
+You can prove this to yourself by walking into any commercial gym in the world.
+Look around and you can find folks who have spent 10 years lifting weights who still suck at it.
+And I don’t mean in terms of weight on the bar but guys who, despite having “lifted for 10 years” still can’t bench or squat with anything approximating proper form.

 Why didn’t they become experts by putting in their 10 years?